 FREE – Unlimited On Demand TV

-People are quick to come up with excuses why internet TV isn’t as good as cable, but with the right setup I actually think it is better because you can get all of the popular shows legally right on the network websites on demand.
+People are quick to come up with excuses why internet TV isn’t as good as cable, but with the right setup I actually think it is better because you can get all of the popular shows legally right on the network websites on demand - no channel surfing.
 It works just like a PVR that you never have to set up to record, manage, or worry about breaking and it has unlimited hard drive space!
-The only downside is that you can’t skip the commercials, although you can fast forward, pause, and rewind, but it hardly matters because the commercials are far fewer and much shorter than on cable TV anyway.
-30 seconds is the norm as opposed to the 3 minutes of commercials you typically get with cable.
+The only downside is that you can’t skip the commercials, although you can still fast forward, pause, and rewind.

 Cost Breakdown: FREE